 I personally have no issue as a passenger seated in the premium class cabin pertaining to the use of the lavatory located in the premium class cabin by passengers not assigned to that cabin — as long as…

-• The lavatories in the cabin in which they are seats are unavailable or access to them are blocked
+- The lavatories in the cabin in which they are assigned seats are unavailable and many people are waiting in line to use them

 Wet floors and tissue paper in the sink are unappealing at best…